 MBA Instructors (Part Time)

-GBC is looking for potential part-time faculty members for the Master of Business Administration program.
+GBC is looking for potential part-time faculty members to teach evening and Saturday courses, including BUS 598 Quantitative Foundations and Business Applications for the Master of Business Administration program.
 A terminal degree (e.g. DBA, Ph.D., JD, DM) from a regionally accredited institution of higher learning in the field is required, as well as related work experience and a desire to work closely with students.Teaching experience is preferred.
 Classes are offered one evening per week for eight weeks or all day on alternating Saturdays four times per eight-week session.

 Microsoft Office Instructors (Part Time)